suaramaryam-cell/Partyrock-AI-App/README.md

  - Learning & Troubleshooting**: Learning advisors and problem-solving assistants for cloud computing

  OVERVIEW
  The purpose of this PartyRock AI app was to demonstrate the speedy development, testing, and dissemination of non-coding cloud tools.
-PartyRock is helpful for **prototyping ideas, productivity hacks, and learning aids** because it uses **generative AI** to assist users in creating solutions without writing code.
+PartyRock is helpful for **prototyping ideas, productivity hacks, and learning aids** because it uses **generative AI** to assist users in creating solutions.
 This app, which is a component of my cloud engineering journey, demonstrates how AI-powered apps can improve **personal tasks** and **professional workflows**.

 <img width="739" height="230" alt="Image" src="https://github.com/user-attachments/assets/4c8d3c34-edeb-4343-b536-afca9ff44d03" />